jzanetti/shiny_aws/doc/source/Cookbook.rst

 Details about making an customized AMI can be accessed `here <https://shiny-aws-doc.readthedocs.io/en/latest/Customized_AMI.html>`_

-Step 3: Shiny application on S3
+Step 3: Shiny application on AWS
 """""""""

 3.1: Create a shiny app locally: